 - Complete the Self-Check Health Survey daily before coming to campus and follow instructions outlined above for reporting information.

 - Supervisors should monitor daily email notifications and ensure all employees are completing the self-check health survey before reporting to work.

 - Utilize the COVID-19 Notification Form for reporting any illness, exposure concerns or travel to University Health Officials.

-- Contact SAFETY@utc.edu to request approval of essential business travel.
+- Consult your supervisor or department head to request approval of essential business travel.

 Health and Safety Protocol Requirements

-Instead of considering reintegration to physical spaces on campus as a return to normal, we should view it as an opportunity to establish new routines to uphold our commitment to maintaining the health and safety of our campus community.
+Instead of considering use of physical spaces on campus as a return to normal, we should view that as an opportunity to establish new routines to uphold our commitment to maintaining the health and safety of our campus community.

-All faculty and staff will be required to complete the UTC Reintegration Safety Training as they resume working on campus for the fall 2020 semester.
+All faculty and staff will be required to complete the UTC Campus Safety Training prior to working on campus during the 2020/2021 academic year.
 This brief training module will provide an opportunity for employees to learn important information about best practices for reducing risk for COVID-19 exposure and related campus health and safety protocols.
 Training participation will be monitored and reported to each respective division vice chancellor to ensure compliance with this requirement.